P5vc/fetch-apply/README.md

   - `database2`
   - `databasethree`

-These servers can be easily split-up into the following two categories:
+These servers can be easily split-up into the following two categories (classes):

 - `webserver`
 - `database`

 Servers within the `webserver` class will likely share similar maintenance tasks, installation procedures, etc. The same applies to the database servers.
-Therefore, instead of having to re-write code to set up each server, we can simply create two classes: `webserver` and `database`.
+Therefore, instead of having to re-write code to set up each individual server, we can simply create two classes: `webserver` and `database`.
+Any servers falling into the same class will share the same code.

 Because each webserver's hostname contains `webserver` somewhere within it, and each database server's hostname contains `database` somewhere within it, yet no webserver's hostname contains `database` within it and no database server's hostname contains `webserver` within it, Fetch Apply will automatically identify and associate each server with its correct class.

-Every class directory must contain the following files (although they may be left blank):
+As has been mentioned above, every class directory must contain the following files (although they may be left blank):

 - `initializers`
 - `modules`